Grahp/Website/pages/Home.md

 All links are [[404|permalinks]] and they're [[How to Take Notes|internal links]] (unless they start with "https://"), so you can click around without fear!

+No analytics or tracking or anything, so if you have any thoughts, send me an email :p

 Hope you enjoy your stay :)